 In 1993, the Colorado Rockies were created as an expansion franchise.

-In 1994, Frontier Airlines was reincarnated at DIA.
+In 1994, Frontier was reincarnated at DIA.

 In 1994, the Scientific and Cultural Facilities Tax (SCFD) was renewed by voters.

-In 1995, the Colorado Avalanche joined Denver, after relocating from Quebec City.
+In 1995, the Colorado Avalanche joined Denver after relocating from Quebec City.

 Stapleton International Airport was closed in 1995 when it was replaced by DIA.